Actipro/WinForms-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/clipboard-operations.md

 ---
 # Clipboard Operations

-SyntaxEditor makes use the Windows clipboard as a temporary repository for data for cut/copy/paste operations.
+SyntaxEditor makes use of the Windows clipboard as a temporary repository for data for cut/copy/paste operations.

+> [!TIP]
+> **Clipboard** and **Drag and Drop** operations share many of the same concepts.
+Refer to the [Drag and Drop](drag-drop.md) topic for details specific to working with drag-and-drop.

 ## Cutting and Copying Text